-September is the ideal time to sow hardy annuals for flowers in spring and summer the following year.
+September is the ideal time to sow hardy annuals for spring flowers the following year.
 The seeds can also be sown in spring, but sowing in autumn often results in earlier flowers and more robust plants.

-Sowing hardy annuals is easy – either sow in rows, or broadcast the seed.
+Sowing hardy annuals is easy – either sow in rows, or broadcast the seed on a prepared seedbed.
 Find out how to sow hardy annuals outside.

 Here are five hardy annuals to sow in September.